Should I Become a Business Executive?

 Complete an internship or other experience.
 Some programs allow students to participate in internships or special first-hand experience opportunities.
 Examples of the latter include visits to large businesses to learn about the particular industry.
 Completing one of these experiences provides students with hands-on learning about what it takes to manage a business.

 Step 2: Work as a Manager

 Earn the Certified Manager credential.
 The Institute of Certified Professional Managers offers working professionals the certified manager credential.
 The curriculum of the program leading to credentialing covers topics like operations and project management, motivation, leading effectively, risk management, and information technology.
-Individual must pass three exams to earn the credential.
+Individual must pass three exams to earn the credential and become certified.

 Step 3: Consider Earning a Graduate Degree

 The BLS stated that while many executives are promoted to their positions because of extensive work experience, some top executives possess MBA degrees.
 These programs usually require two years to complete.
 Their curricula cover topics like managerial finance, entrepreneurship, negotiations, statistics, and accounting.
 Some programs are available in part-time formats that allow students to work while earning their degree.
 The BLS also reported that top executives of large corporations typically have obtained MBA degrees.
 Some positions may require an individual to earn an even more advanced graduate degree, like a Ph.D. or JD.
 This is the last step you should look into when learning how to become a company executive.